A new diagrammatic representation for correlation functions in the in-in formalism: Introduction

 \section{Introduction}

 There has been an increasing interest in recent years towards the study of non-linearities during the inflationary era.
 It is very well known that inflationary theories predict the behavior of the inflaton and metric fluctuations to be fairly approximated by that of very light fields with nearly Gaussian correlation functions.
 Still, although severely constrained by observations \cite{wmap3}, the non-Gaussianity of the primordial cosmological perturbations is not ruled out.
 Some level of non-Gaussianity is indeed expected, as a consequence of the intrinsic non-linearity of the theory at least in the gravitational part of the action.
 However, corrections to the linear behavior are suppressed by the smallness of the couplings, which involve the Newton constant and the slow-roll parameters \cite{Acquaviva, Maldacena, Bartolo}.
-This makes their predicted value be so small that the detection of non-Gaussianity would be very difficult, at least for the simplest models of inflation when just one scalar field is involved.
+This makes their predicted value so small that the detection of non-Gaussianity would be very difficult, at least for the simplest models of inflation when just one scalar field is involved.

 Recently, it has been suggested \cite{Weinberg} that larger non-linear contributions to the statistics of the cosmological perturbations could in principle come from loop corrections to the correlation functions.
-The interest of studying loop contributions is that they contain time integrals over the total duration of inflation, and might thus have a dependence on the scale factor possibly compensating for the smallness of the coupling constants.
-Actually, when contributions beyond the tree level are taken into account, more powers of the coupling constants are included with the inclusion of additional interaction vertices; nevertheless, their increase might be compensated by the time integrals in the loops.
+The interest of studying loop contributions is that they contain powers of the scale factor -- which is growing exponentially -- integrated over the total duration of inflation.
+When contributions beyond the tree level are taken into account, more powers of the coupling constant are included with the additional interaction vertices; nevertheless, this suppression might be compensated by the integral over time of the scale factors in the loop.
 At the end of inflation, loop contributions could in principle grow large, modifying the tree-level behavior of the correlation functions.
-Even though such integrals over time are not able to produce positive powers of the scale factor $a(\t)$ (which would easily overcome the powers of the coupling constants), but can grow at most as powers of $\log a(\t)$, some work is still needed in that direction.
+Even though in practice such integrals are not able to produce positive powers of the scale factor $a(\t)$ (which would easily overcome the powers of the coupling constants), but can grow at most as powers of $\log a(\t)$, some work is still needed in that direction \cite{Sloth}.

 Unfortunately, the mathematical aspect of computing quantum loop corrections in cosmology is more involved than in ordinary quantum field theory.
 The reason is that the correlation function we want to compute are true expectation values between the same \emph{in} vacuum and not \emph{in-out} transition amplitude.
 Actually, the very same concept of an \emph{out} vacuum is misleading in cosmology, since there is not a moment when one can safely consider the interaction to be switched off.